Memphis, Tennessee: Postwar years, Reconstruction and Democratic control

 The rapid demographic changes added to the stress of war and occupation and uncertainty about who was in charge, increasing tensions between the city's ethnic Irish policemen and black Union soldiers after the war.
 In three days of rioting in early May 1866, the Memphis Riots erupted, in which white mobs made up of policemen, firemen, and other mostly ethnic Irish Americans attacked and killed 46 blacks, wounding 75 and injuring 100; raped several women; and destroyed nearly 100 houses while severely damaging churches and schools in South Memphis.
 Much of the black settlement was left in ruins.
 Two whites were killed in the riot.
 Many blacks permanently fled Memphis afterward, especially as the Freedmen's Bureau continued to have difficulty in protecting them.
 Their population fell to about 15,000 by 1870, 37.4% of the total population of 40,226.

 Historian Barrington Walker suggests that the Irish rioted against blacks because of their relatively recent arrival as immigrants and the uncertain nature of their own claim to "whiteness"; they were trying to distinguish themselves from blacks in the underclass.
 The main fighting participants were ethnic Irish, decommissioned black Union soldiers, and newly emancipated African-American freedmen.
 Walker suggests that most of the mob was not in direct economic conflict with the blacks, as by then the Irish had attained better jobs, but were establishing social and political dominance over the freedmen.

-In Memphis, unlike disturbances in some other cities, ex-Confederate veterans were generally not part of the attacks against blacks.
-The outrages of the riots in Memphis and a similar one in New Orleans, Louisiana in September (the latter did include Confederate veterans) resulted in Congress's passing the Reconstruction Act and the Fourteenth Amendment to the U.S. Constitution.
+Unlike the disturbances in some other cities, ex-Confederate veterans were generally not part of the attacks against blacks in Memphis.
+As a result of the riots in Memphis, and a similar one in New Orleans, Louisiana in September, Congress passed the Reconstruction Act and the Fourteenth Amendment to the U.S. Constitution.